g1o/KOMODO2/README.md

 retrieve_data_files("./data_folder")
 ```

 will create a folder called `data_folder` in the current working directory path, and download the sample files into subfolders within it.
+These subfolders will contain:

+- genome annotation data files (in "./data_folder/Pfam/" or "./data_folder/gene2GO/")
+- metadata files (in "./data_folder/metadata/" or "./data_folder/metadata/")
+- phylogenetic tree files (in "./data_folder/trees/")
+- dictionary files (in "./data_folder/dics/")

 The downloaded data will also contain files that describe the input list mentioned above.
 A commented template will available at `./data_folder/parameters.txt`, and several full examples under `./data_folder/parameters_validation/`.
+These full examples represent all input files required to locally reproduce the results reported in a soon-to-be-published article.

 *****